chris-short/devopsish.com/content/sponsor/index.md

 +++

-Every week [**DevOps'ish**](/) is sent to discerning developers, DevOps professionals, SREs, venture capitalists, C-suite executives, and readers across the globe.
+Every week [**DevOps'ish**](/) is sent to discerning developers, DevOps professionals, SREs, venture capitalists, C-suite executives, senior leaders, and readers from all walks of life *across the globe*.

 Download the [**DevOps'ish Sponsorship Prospectus**](https://devopsi.sh/prospectus) today!

-## How do we get started
+## Get Started

-Send your event, product, or organizational details to [chris@devopsish.com](mailto:chris@devopsish.com) with your ad idea to **get started today**!
+Send your event, product, or organizational details to [chris@devopsish.com](mailto:chris@chrisshort.net) with your ad idea to **get started today**!

-## What do I get with a DevOps'ish sponsorship
+## What's in a DevOps'ish sponsorship

 * Ads are featured natively in newsletter e-mails and on devopsish.com
 * The native ad format guards against content blockers while maintaining the quality experience subscribers expect